Our staff will respond to your query promptly and provide detailed information to your questions.

 Our services end after breakfast.

-Price per person, twin share.
+Price per person, dbl share.
 Please note voyage prices may fluctuate daily.
 Any discounts will be applied to your personal request.
-Early indicative price for late 2021.
+Early indicative price for late 2022.

 This tour is primarily designed for summer, but the Lofoten Archipelago is just as beautiful in winter.
 Staying a week over winter is a great way to see the Northern Lights.
 Please note that November can be a stormy and wild month to visit this region.
 If you would prefer not to drive in Lofoten in winter, we can adapt this itinerary for you.